U-M Emergent Research Conversations

 - Event Type

-Sponsored by the University Library.
-On the 4th Monday of each month, from 10:00-11:30am in the Hatcher Gallery, programs are presented that address the research lifecycle.
-These events work to provide a better understanding of the various types of research undertaken across campus, particularly as they relate to library services and support, opportunities for collaboration, data management and preservation, and beyond.
-More information about this series can be found here.
+Monthly Emergent Research conversations address the research lifecycle.
+Events are intended to give a better understanding of the various types of research undertaken across campus, particularly as they relate to library services and support, opportunities for collaboration, and data management and preservation.